 During the Track Record Period, the Group utilised certain banking facilities which were shared with other subsidiaries of the Remaining Group and internal resources to finance the upfront payments.
 The Directors consider that the number of projects that the Group is able to undertake is, in large part, driven by the availability of working capital.
-Prior to the completion of the Spin-off, the Remaining Group will inject an amount of approximately HK\$371.3 million into the Group.
-(This amount will be adjusted by reference the net asset value of the Group as at the date immediately before the Distribution.)
+Prior to the completion of the Spin-off, the Remaining Group will inject an amount into the Group to increase the net asset value of the Group to an amount of not less than HK\$500 million upon Listing.
+For reference only, based on the audited consolidated net asset value of the Group as at 31 August 2018 and taking into account the expected listing expenses to be incurred, the estimated reference amount to be injected is approximately HK\$379.7 million in aggregate.
 Such cash injection will increase the available working capital of the Group as the Group intends to apply part of the cash injection to finance its projects, hence expanding the Group's capacity to undertake more projects.